 Tips

-.
-For example, if your existing plug-in ID is xx-yy
+uni_modules.
+For example, if your existing plug-in ID is xx-yy, the directory structure is: uni_modules/xx-yy{

 "id": "Your plug-in ID"